 - Electives sufficient to complete a minimum of 120 credits overall

 - Machine learning and data management (9 credits)

 - Data analytics introduction, ethics & project-focused capstone experience (9 credits)

 In addition to strong data analytics skills, our students will develop domain knowledge that will enhance their ability to translate raw data into appropriate industry applications.
+There are nine options that students can choose from.
 Each specialization track provides students with opportunities to expand their communications skills and work in team to achieve goals.
 Credit requirements vary for each track.